This friendly, unpretentious neighbourhood forms a lively transit-zone between Vila de Gràcia, El Guinardó Baix, L’Eixample Dreta and Sagrada Familia.

 I live here.

-Joan Laporta, the former, and esteemed, President of FC Barcelona, grew up here — his parents used to live just across the street from our apartment.
-He still keeps one of his cars in the underground car-park just off Passeig de Sant Joan, and he occasionally pops into Pep's (Bar Oller — now Junior's), on the corner of C/Còrsega and Passeig de Sant Joan, for a swifty.
+Joan Laporta, the President of FC Barcelona, grew up here — his parents used to live just across the street from our apartment.
+He still keeps one of his cars in the underground car-park just off Passeig de Sant Joan, and he occasionally pops into Pep's (Bar Oller — now Junior's), on the corner of C/Còrsega and Passeig de Sant Joan, for a swifty when visiting the neighbourhood.

 Montesa motorcycles established their first factory here, on Carrer de Còrsega.